cphyc/pre-commit-all-the-way-down/Readme.md

 ## Usage with pre-commit

 The package has been tailored to fit in the `pre-commit` machinery.
-To use it, the following to your `.pre-commit-config.yaml` file
+To use it, add the following to your `.pre-commit-config.yaml` file
 ```yaml
 -   repo: https://github.com/cphyc/pre-commit-all-the-way-down
     rev: v0.0.1